kernalcp/rails-backend-kit/README.md

 #Rails Backend Kit (Rails 8.1.2)
+This project is built for learning and demonstrating production-ready backend patterns.
 A production-ready Rails 8 API boilerplate with authentication, roles, background jobs, and Stripe subscriptions - built for modern startups.

 ## Features